The 2017 District of Columbia State Sales Tax

 What is the 2017 District of Columbia Sales Tax Rate?

-The District of Columbia sales tax rate is 6%, and the maximum DC sales tax after local surtaxes is 6%.
+The District of Columbia state sales tax rate is 5.75%, and the average DC sales tax after local surtaxes is 5.75%.

 - Groceries, prescription drugs and non-prescription drugs are exempt from the District of Columbia sales tax

 - Counties and cities are not allowed to collect local sales taxes